NYPL/metadata-documentation/index.md

 {: .highlight-title }
 > 🚧 Under Construction (October 2022)
 >
 > This site is still being developed.
-Please contact us at metadata [at] nypl [dot] org if you have any questions or feedback.
+Contact us at metadata [at] nypl [dot] org with any questions or feedback.

 <!-- ---